matooo3/V-M-Fuel/README.md

-# V-M-Fuel
+# APP NAME
-V&amp;M Fuel s a streamlined app designed to help you create personalized meal plans and generate detailed shopping lists with ease.
+Our app creates personalized weekly meal plans based on your personal data and preferences – including a complete shopping list.
+It also shows your upcoming meals for the day and tracks your progress in a clear and simple way.

 Download the app here: [Click here](https://gfoh.ddns.net:6969/frontend)